Azure/azure-service-operator/docs/v1/services/mysql/mysql.md

 The MySQL user operator allows you to add a new user to an existing MySQL database.

-Here is a [sample YAML](/config/samples/azure_v1alpha1_mysqluser.yaml) for MySQL user.
+Here is a [sample YAML](/config/samples/azure_v1alpha2_mysqluser.yaml) for MySQL user.

 The `resourceGroup` is the resource group of the MySQL server and MySQL database, provide the MySQL server name in `server` and MySQL database name in `dbName`.

-The operator supports grant specified privileges using the concept of `roles`, and supports assigning one or more privileges from the list:
+The operator supports granting the user global privileges using the `roles` field, and supports assigning one or more privileges from the list:

+##### `CREATE TABLESPACE, CREATE USER, FILE, PROCESS, RELOAD, REPLICATION CLIENT, REPLICATION SLAVE, SHOW DATABASES, SHUTDOWN, SUPER`

+Users can also be granted privileges on all objects in a specific database using the `databaseRoles` field - this is a map of database name to a list of privileges that should be granted in that database.
+The following privileges can be set:

-##### `SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER`.
+##### `SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, REFERENCES, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, EVENT, TRIGGER`.

+If the special value `ALL` is used, all of the above privileges will be granted.
+`ALL` can't be used in the `roles` field because the MySQL administrator user the operator uses doesn't have sufficient privileges to grant all global privileges.

 The username is defined by `username`.
 The MySQL server admin secret is stored in the secret with name `adminSecret` in the  keyvault named `adminSecretKeyVault`.